 - Information on data collection, data processing, and data quality

-Variable Label: Indicates an abbreviated variable description (maximum of 40 characters) that can be used to identify the variable.
+- Variable Label: Indicates an abbreviated variable description (maximum of 40 characters) to identify the variable for the user.
 In some cases, an expanded version of the variable name can be found in a variable description list.

-Missing Data Code: Indicates the values and labels of missing data.
-If 9 is a missing value, then the codebook could note 9=Missing Data.
-Other examples of missing data labels include REFUSED, DON’T KNOW, BLANK (NO ANSWER), and LEGITIMATE SKIP.
-Some analysis software packages require that certain types of data that the user desires to be excluded from analysis be designated as "MISSING DATA," (i.e.., inappropriate, unascertained, unascertainable, or ambiguous data categories).
-Although these codes are defined as missing data categories, this does not mean that the user should not or could not use them, if so desired.
+- Missing Data Code: Indicates the values and labels of missing data.
+If 9 is a missing value, then the codebook could note (MD=9).
+Alternative statements for other variables are "MD=8 OR GE 9" or "NO MISSING DATA CODES."
+Some analysis software packages require that certain types of data which the user desires to be excluded from analysis be designated as "MISSING DATA," i.e.., inappropriate, unascertained, unascertainable, or ambiguous data categories.
+Although these codes are defined as missing data categories, this does not mean that the user should or could not use them if so desired.

-Code Value: Indicates the code values occurring in the data for a variable.
+- Code Value: Indicates the code values occurring in the data for this variable.

 - Value Label: Indicates the textual definitions of the codes.
 Abbreviations commonly used in the code definitions are "DK" (Do Not Know), "NA" (Not Ascertained), and "INAP" (Inapplicable).